JoseGonzalez321/IntellisenseDemo/README.md

 }
 ````
 #Using intellisense
-Open any JavaScript file and use `knockout` with intellisense:
+Open any JavaScript file and use `knockout` with intellisense.

+In this sample repo:
+* Clone this repo
+* Find the `app.js`
+* Open it up in your favorite editor.
+* Follow the instructions inside the `app.js` file
+* Have fun!

 #Other very useful commands